Fractal burning

-Fractal burning, Lichtenberg burning or wood fracking refers to a technique where a Lichtenberg figure is burnt into wood using high voltage electricity.
-It has gained notoriety due to numerous incidents of death or severe injuries when people have attempted it at home, with at least 33 people having died between 2017 and 2022.
+Fractal burning, Lichtenberg burning or wood fracking refers to a technique where a branching pattern known as a Lichtenberg figure is burnt into wood using high voltage electricity.
+It has gained notoriety due to numerous incidents when people have attempted it at home; between 2017 and 2022, fractal wood burning was documented to have caused the deaths of at least 35 people, in addition to several near-death cases resulting in severe, often disfiguring injuries.

 Process

 By applying a coat of electrolytic solution to the surface of the wood, the resistance of the surface drops considerably.
 Two electrodes are then placed on the wood and a high voltage is passed across them.
 Current from the electrodes will cause the surface of the wood to heat up until the electrolyte boils and the wooden surface burns.
 Because the charred surface of the wood is mildly conductive, the surface of the wood will burn in a pattern outwards from the electrodes.